How Croatia celebrates Easter – customs and food

 In the meantime, decorate eggs with leaves.
 I tear off the stem and use only leaves.
 Lay the leaves on the egg and put the egg into a nylon sock.
 Tie the sock with the ribbon and cut off the rest of the sock.
 The egg must be very tightly bound so that the leaves don’t move.

 It will probably take some time to learn the technique.
 This is not so complicated to do if you use only one leaf for one egg.
 When you use more than one leaf per egg, they may move a lot.
 Sometimes I put the egg into the sock first and then put the leaves on the egg.
 This way, they may move less.
 Explore what works for you best.

 Step# 5 Cook eggs in onion shells

 Gently put all the eggs in boiled water, one by one.
 You can pull them down with a spoon or your hand, but very carefully.
-Be sure not to break them because the water will be filled out with foam and you will need to clean it.
+Be sure not to break them because the water will be filled out with foam, and you will need to clean them.